 - The cash conversion cycle is affected by the credit allowed by the company and the collection period of the company.

-- The shorter is the cash conversion cycle, the better is the performance of the company.
+- The shorter is the conversion cycle, the better is the performance of the company.

 - A longer cash conversion cycle indicates insolvency for companies, as it means that the company takes a long time to generate cash.

-The following steps are involved in calculations of the Cash Conversion Cycle –
+The following steps are involved in the calculations of the cash cycle

 - First, you need to calculate DIO, i.e., Days inventory outstanding.
 It is the number of days required to sell inventories.
 DIO = Average inventories/ cost of inventories sold per day.